 Artificial Intelligence (AI) has piqued the interest of business leaders across all industries in recent years.
-It is projected that by 2020, the overall AI spend will reach an all-time high of $47 billion.
 Although the insurance industry has been slower in adopting AI into its processes and operations, there is a definite appetite to accelerate that adoption.
-According to a recent Accenture survey, 63% of senior insurance executives believe the industry will be completely transformed by intelligent technologies, while 67% say AI will be critical to their organization’s ability to differentiate itself in the market.
+According to a recent Accenture survey, 63 percent of senior insurance executives believe the industry will be completely transformed by intelligent technologies, while 67 percent say AI will be critical to their organization’s ability to differentiate itself in the market.

 Filing an insurance claim is both a data intensive and time-consuming process.
 Multiple employees must be involved to assemble, verify and compute a multitude of data points, making the overall process very complex.
 Considering the importance of cycle-time, or time-to-settle to insurance customers, according to surveys by JD Power & Associates, it’s critical for insurance companies to speed up the process to stay competitive.